ericrovtar/SASS-Mixin---CSS3-Grid/README.md

 If you have any questions or suggestions, let me know.
 I'm happy to hear how you want to use this or what stops you from using it.

+# Honorable Mentions

+This solution makes use of Brian Franco's excellent <a href="https://github.com/mastastealth/sass-flex-mixin" target="_blank">flexbox mix-ins</a>.
+Seriously, if you're note using these to ensure legacy browser support of flexbox, you're missing out.
+With so many revisions to the spec, this makes it very manageable.

 # Happy coding